The Agents page in PushMetrics, listing every agent in the workspace

 Guardrails

-Guardrails are the safety nets that catch the agent when something goes wrong.
+Two safety nets that catch the agent when it's about to do something silly.

 Loop Detection